-Orion’s Environment, Social & Governance (ESG) mission is to help its customers achieve their sustainability, energy savings, and carbon footprint reduction goals through innovative technology and exceptional service.
-You can learn more about how we’re helping customers leverage LEDs to reduce their greenhouse gas emissions, and what we’re doing as stewards of the environment by downloading our 2023 ESG Report.
+Orion’s Sustainability mission is to help its customers achieve their energy savings and carbon footprint reduction goals through innovative technology and exceptional service.
+You can learn more about how we’re helping customers leverage LEDs to reduce their greenhouse gas emissions, and what we’re doing as stewards of the environment by downloading our 2023 Sustainability Report.

 1 Light Bulb Efficiency, undated, Penn State Center for Nanoscale Science